Free worldwide shipping

 What caught my attention most:

-To me, the rapamycin–mTOR story feels like peeking behind the curtain of aging itself.
-For the first time, we’re not just fighting diseases one by one—we’re looking at the root switch that drives them all.
+The rapamycin–mTOR story feels like peeking behind the curtain of aging itself.
+For the first time, we’re not just fighting diseases—we’re looking at the root switch that drives them all.
+More on this paradigm is explored in The Secret of Longevity.

 Of course, big questions remain:

-• What’s the right dose for healthy people?
+• What’s the right rapamycin dosing for healthy people?

-• Should it be taken daily or intermittently?
+• Should it be taken daily, weekly, or intermittently?

 • What does long-term use really look like?